 - Any charges by a resident in a teaching hospital where a faculty physician did not supervise services

-- Self-administered services or procedures that can be done by the covered person without the presence of medical supervision
+- Self-administered services or procedures that can be done by the member without the presence of medical supervision

 - Personal hygiene and convenience items, regardless of whether or not recommended by a physician or other provider.
 Examples include computers; air conditioners, air purifiers or filters; humidifiers; physical fitness equipment, including exercise bicycles or treadmills; or modifications to your home or vehicle

 - Vocational and educational services rendered primarily for training or education purposes